Unsightly Veins in Albuquerque

 "Spider-Man, Spider-Man, does whatever a spider can ..."

 Spider veins—whatever the name, these things aren't fun to look at!

 Here's the deal with unsightly veins: The heart pumps blood to supply oxygen and nutrients to all parts of the body.
-Arteries carry blood from the heart toward the body parts, while veins carry blood from the body parts back to the heart.
-As the blood is pumped back to the heart, veins act as one-way valves to prevent the blood from flowing backward.
+Arteries carry oxygenated blood from the heart toward the various body parts, while veins carry blood containing carbon dioxide from these body parts back to the heart.
+As the blood is pumped back to the heart, healthy veins act as one-way valves to prevent the blood from flowing backward.